-- 3. In calling on persons to pray, it is always desirable to let things take their own course wherever it is safe.
+3. In calling on persons to pray it is always desirable to let things take their own course, wherever it is safe.
 If it can be left so with safety, let those pray who are most inclined to pray.
-It sometimes happens that even those who are ordinarily the most spiritual, and most proper to be called on, are not at the time in a suitable frame; they may be cold and worldly, and only freeze the meeting.
+It sometimes happens that even those who are ordinarily the most spiritual, and most proper to be called on, are not, at the time, in a suitable frame; they may be cold and worldly, and only freeze the meeting.
 But if you let those pray who desire to pray, you avoid this.
-But often this can not be done with safety, especially in large cities, where a prayer meeting might be liable to be interrupted by those who have no business to pray; some fanatic or crazy person, some hypocrite or enemy, who would only make a noise.
-In most places, however, this course may be taken with perfect safety.
-Give up the meeting to the Spirit of God, Those who desire to pray, let them pray.
-If the leader sees any thing that needs to be set right, let him remark, freely and kindly, and put it right, and then go on again.
-Only, he should be careful to time his remarks, so as not to interrupt the flow of feeling, or to chill the meeting, or turn off the minds from the proper subject. - 4.
-If it is necessary to name the individuals who are to pray, it is best to call on those who are most spiritual first.
-And if you do not know who they are, then those whom you would naturally suppose to be most alive.
+But often this cannot be done with safety, especially in large cities, where a prayer meeting might be liable to be interrupted by those who have no business to pray; some fanatic or crazy person, some hypocrite or enemy, who would only make a noise.
+In most places, however, the course may be taken with perfect safety.
+Give up the meeting to the Spirit of God.
+Those who desire to pray, let them pray.
+If the leader sees anything that needs to be set right, let him remark, freely and kindly, and put it right, and then go on again.
+Only he should be careful to time his remarks, so as not to interrupt the flow of feeling, or to chill the meeting, or to turn the thoughts of the people from the proper subject.

+4. If it is necessary to name the individuals who are to pray, it is best to call first on those who are most spiritual; and, if you do not know who they are, then choose those whom you would naturally suppose to be most "alive."
 If they pray at the outset, they will be likely to spread the spirit of prayer through the meeting, and elevate the tone of the whole.

-Otherwise, if you call on those who are cold and lifeless at the beginning, they will be likely to diffuse a chill throughout the meeting.
-The only hope of having an efficient prayer meeting is when at least a part of the church is spiritual, and they infuse their spirit into the rest.
-This is the very reason why it is often best to let things take their course, for then those who have the most feeling are apt to pray first, and give character to the meeting. - 5.
-The prayers should always be very short.
-When individuals suffer themselves to pray long, they forget where they are, that they are only the mouth of the congregation, and that the congregation can not be expected to sympathise with them, so as to go along and feel united in prayer, if they are long and tedious, and go all around the world, and pray for every thing that they can think of.
-Commonly, those who pray long in meeting, do it not because they have the spirit of prayer, but because they have not.
-And they go round and round, not because they are full of prayer.
-Some men will spin out a long prayer in telling God who and what he is, or they exhort God to do so and so.
-Some pray out a whole system of divinity.
-Some preach, some exhort the people, till every body wishes they would stop, and God wishes so too, undoubtedly.
+Otherwise, if you call on those who are cold and lifeless, they will be likely to diffuse a chill.
+The only hope of having an efficient prayer meeting is when at least a part of the Church is spiritual, and infuses its spirit into the rest.
+This is the very reason why it is often best to let things take their course, for then those who have the most feeling are apt to pray first, and give character to the meeting.

+5. The prayers should always be very short.
+When individuals suffer themselves to pray long they forget that they are only the mouth of the congregation, and that the congregation cannot be expected to sympathize with them, so as to feel united in prayer, if they are long and tedious, and go all around the world, and pray for everything they can think of.

+Commonly, those who pray long in a meeting do so, not because they have the spirit of prayer, but because they have not.
+Some men will spin out a long prayer in telling God who and what He is, or they pray out a whole system of divinity.
+Some preach; others exhort the people - till everybody wishes they would stop, and God wishes so, too, most undoubtedly.
 They should keep to the point, and pray for what they came to pray for, and not follow the imagination of their own foolish hearts all over the universe.